coa989/simpleRegisterLoginSearch/readme.txt

-create config.php with your params create database and import .sql
+create config.php with your params create database and import database.sql